-Regulations can be different from county to county, state to state, and province to province.
+Regulations can be different from county to county, and state to state.
 You are advised to contact your local business license office and/or county health department to see if teaching simple food preparation in your home or in a facility requires any special licenses or permits in your area before enrolling with HHC.

-Classes are typically 2 hours in length starting with 30 minutes of nutrition games/activities followed by 90 minutes of cooking and clean up.
+Classes are typically 1 to 2 hours in length depending on the age group you are teaching starting with 20-30 minutes of nutrition games/activities followed by cooking and clean up.

 No. Each module builds on the next and provides you with everything you need to start your own successful cooking career.